• Skip to primary navigation

 Located on Central Park West at 77th Street just next to the American Museum of Natural History, the museum is home to countless works of art and artifacts that detail the history of New York and the United States.

-George Washington, Abraham Lincoln, Alexander Hamilton (of course!) and many, many others play prominent roles in the museum.
-If you want a full dose of U.S. history, the New-York Historical Society is an absolute must with millions of documents, photos, maps, books, & newspapers that tell the story of the nation.
+If you want a full dose of U.S. history, not to worry!
+The New-York Historical Society is an absolute must with millions of documents, photos, maps, books, & newspapers that tell the story of the nation.

 Like most locations in the City, there is a subway station not too far away.
 The B & C train at W. 81st Street or the 1 train at W. 79th Street are the closest stations to the museum.